 It's happened: You've officially created the perfect cat eye on both eyelids.
 And not the kind where the sharp flicks are "sisters, not twins" (if you know what we're saying) but rather perfectly matched up, editorial-worthy wings.
 You gasp at the sight of them in the mirror and proudly share on Snapchat for the world to see.
 But then, just as your ego has reached its peak, your eyelids begin to gloss over, as they always do, and your perfect liner is blurred.

 It's a scenario that's all too familiar, even for us here at Byrdie HQ.
-And while we're all about quality lid primers (Nyx Proof It Eyeshadow Primer, $7, is a winner in our books) to mattify slick eyelids, having a no-slip liner that stays put and heavily pigmented all day long is even better.
-To learn which products we swear by, keep scrolling!
+And while we're all about quality lid primers to mattify slick eyelids, having a no-slip liner that stays put and heavily pigmented all day long is even better.

 "This drugstore steal compares and even exceeds some of its much pricier counterparts.
 The flexible felt tip makes it easy to control exactly how thick or thin you want to draw your line and makes flicking cat eyes a breeze.
 Unlike other drugstore liners, the formula dries to an almost glossy black finish and doesn't flake or disappear throughout the day.
-At under $10, it's a total bargain—and a must-buy the next time you stop by the drugstore, trust." — Xue
+It's a total bargain—and a must-buy the next time you stop by the drugstore, trust." — Faith

 "I stumbled upon this liner one day when I had a Sephora gift card but didn't want to blow it all on one pricey product.
-Considering it was only $12, I figured I'd give it a shot.
+Considering it was so affordable, I figured I'd give it a shot.
 To this day, it's still one of the best liquid liners I've ever used.
 It doesn't even flick off after you try to wipe it away with your finger after you've made an (inevitable) mistake.
-I love it." — Lindsey Metrus, managing editor
+I love it." — Lindsey Metrus, senior editor